CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

 <</dd_do>>
 ~~~~

-We can see variable `rep78` (an utterly incomprehensible name at first glance, as opposed to `mpg`) has the label "--------".
-You can apply your own
+We can see variable `rep78` (an utterly incomprehensible name at first glance, as opposed to `mpg`) has the label "Repair Record 1978".
+You can apply
-variable labels (or overwrite existing by using the command:
+your own variable labels (or overwrite existing by using the command:

 ```
 label variable <variable name> "Variable label"
 ```

-For example,
+For example:

 ~~~~
 <<dd_do>>